nnethercote/perf-book/src/build-configuration.md

 # Build Configuration

 The right build configuration will maximize the performance of your Rust program without any changes to its code.
+But you should check your program's performance after applying any of the following changes, because they can sometimes worsen performance.

 ## Release Builds